homiedopie/beberlei.de/2012/08/11/oop_business_applications__trying_to_escape_the_mess.rst

 The first produces code solving technical problems, often in a beautiful and dedicated way.
 The second regularly produces mess, hopefully still serving customers by optimizing their business.
-This differentation an exageration, but from my experience its far easier to run a greenfield business project into the ground than a new library.
+This differentation is an exageration, but from my experience its far easier to run a greenfield business project into the ground than a new library.